tooky/tooky.co.uk/source/drafts/connascence-and-inverting-dependencies.html.markdown

 ```

 We still have Connascence of Meaning, but it is now isolated inside the
-individual adapter class.
+individual adapter class, an adapter will change if the URI scheme it supports
+changes.
 The *locality* of connascence has been increased.

-Each
-specific adapter will only have a small number of schemes that it matches,
+Each specific adapter will only have a small number of schemes that it matches,
 rather than all of them.
 The *degree* of connascence has been reduced.

 By increasing the locality and reducing the degree of connascence, Andre has